Pau-Rosa National Forest: Location

 The Pau-Rosa National Forest is divided between the municipalities of Maués (98.63%) and Nova Olinda do Norte (1.37%) in Amazonas.

 It has an area of 827877 ha.

-The national forest adjoins the Maués State Forest to the north, the Amazônia National Park to the east, the Amaná National Forest to the southeast and the Alto Maués Ecological Station to the southwest.
+The national forest adjoins Maués State Forest to the north, Amazônia National Park to the east, Amaná National Forest to the southeast and Alto Maués Ecological Station to the southwest.

 The Abacaxis River forms the western boundary of the southern section, and the Paraconi River forms the western boundary of the northern section.

 Initial samples of the fauna have found 40 species of amphibians, 20 of reptiles and almost 270 of birds.

 A new species of frog, Scinax sateremawe, was found in 2009 with an abundant population.

 History

 The Pau-Rosa National Forest was created by federal decree of 7 August 2001 with the objective of promoting management of multiple use of natural resources, maintenance and protection of biodiversity and water resources, recovery of degraded area, and environmental education, as well as support for sustainable development of natural resources.

 It had an area of about 827,877 ha.

 The forest is administered by the Chico Mendes Institute for Biodiversity Conservation.

 It is classed as IUCN protected area category VI (protected area with sustainable use of natural resources).

-On 30 November 2009 the forest was recognized as supporting the needs of 300 families of small rural producers, who would be eligible for PRONAF support.
+On 30 November 2009, the forest was recognized as supporting the needs of 300 families of small rural producers, who would be eligible for PRONAF support.

-The advisory council was created of 24 May 2012.
+The advisory council was created on 24 May 2012.

-On 26 February 2015 ICMBio assigned the right to use about 311,634.26 ha of the total of 1,108,413 ha to the Associação dos Trabalhadores Rurais da Comunidade de Santa Maria do Caiaué - Atrasmacurapa (Association of Rural Workers of the Community of Santa Maria do Caiaué).
+On 26 February 2015, ICMBio assigned the right to use about 311,634.26 ha of the total of 1,108,413 ha to the Associação dos Trabalhadores Rurais da Comunidade de Santa Maria do Caiaué - Atrasmacurapa (Association of Rural Workers of the Community of Santa Maria do Caiaué).